Q-symbio is a randomized, placebo-controlled, double-blinded study,

 Chief Physician Dr. Steen Stender, Clinical Biochemistry Department, Gentofte Hospital, Quoted in Jyllandsposten.
 2014, Oct.19, in response to the Q-symbio study.

 “CoQ10 is the first new medication to improve survival in chronic heart failure, and it should be added to standard therapy."

 Assoc.
 Prof. Dr. Svend Aage Mortensen, Head of the Q-Symbio study.

 At a Q10 conference at Columbia University in New York 2018, Dr. Svend Aage Mortensen's daughter, biochemist Anne Louise Mortensen, presented new data from the European subgroup of the patients in the Q-Symbio study.
 This new analysis included 231 patients from Denmark, Sweden, Austria, Slovakia, Poland and Hungary.
 The Q10 group comprised 108 patients who received (Myoqinon) 100 mg Q10 x 3 daily.
-The placebo group with uniform characteristics represented 123 patients.
+The placebo group with similar characteristics represented 123 patients.

 Anne Louise Mortensen's analysis confirmed a similarly good effect of Q10 on the European part of the patient group.
 For example:

 |Death from any cause||55%||42%|